 Nginx as a Reverse Proxy: Configuration and Best Practices

 Reverse proxies are deployed in front of application servers to centralize connection handling, terminate TLS, balance load, and apply standardized security policies.
-They simplify distributed architectures by abstracting backend complexity.
+They simplify distributed architectures by abstracting backend complexity — a core concept in Microservices vs Monolith Architectures.

 What Is a Reverse Proxy?